 Canada has been a nuclear nation since prospectors first discovered pitchblende on the shores of Great Bear Lake in 1930.
 Canada has served as a source of uranium, as the site of wartime cooperation for the development of the first atomic weapon, and a producer of atomic elements for both civilian and military purposes.
 Ever since the detonation of the first atomic weapon over Hiroshima in 1945, Canadians have debated the role of nuclear power in Canada and Canada’s role in a nuclear world.
 Should Canada remain a member of nuclear alliances–NATO and NORAD–that were dependent on deterrence?
 Should Canadian nuclear technologies, like the CANDU reactor, be sold to potential nuclear proliferators across the globe?
 What about the costs of these nuclear technologies and atomic research at home, the impact on local communities and the environment?

-Bringing together a diverse range of chapters, The Nuclear North: Histories of Canada in the Atomic Age will explore how the atomic age shaped Canadian policies, both at home and abroad.
-This edited volume will touch on major themes in Canada’s history since 1945, including alliance relations, defence research, and the links between domestic and foreign policy.
+With a diverse range of chapters, The Nuclear North: Histories of Canada in the Atomic Age explores how nuclear technologies shaped Canada and Canadian politics, both at home and abroad.